-In 2012, when President Putin came back to power after being Prime Minister, he toughened the NGO regulations from the position of liberalized amendments made in 2009 by his precedent Dmitry Medvedev, but also from the more demanding 2006 position.
-The Foreign Agents Law had the most profound implications on post-Soviet Russian civil society yet.
+In 2012, when President Putin came back to power after temporarily stepping down into the role of Prime Minister, he toughened the NGO regulations from the position of liberalizing amendments made in 2009 by his precedent Dmitry Medvedev, but also from the more demanding 2006 position.79 The Foreign Agents Law had the most profound implications on post-Soviet Russian civil society yet.
 Within two months of the President's inauguration for the third time on 7 May 2012, the law was passed in the face of robust public resistance.
-Both Russian NGOs and a wide range of other organizations have fruitlessly protested, including lawyers' associations, higher educational institutions, whilst proposals from the Presidential Council for Human Rights and Development of Civil Society (PCHRCS) have been disregarded.
-The contents of the law have
+Both Russian NGOs and a wide range of other organizations have fruitlessly protested, including lawyers' associations, higher educational institutions, whilst proposals from the Presidential Council for Human Rights and Development of Civil Society (PCHRCS) have been 80 disregarded.
+The contents of the law have been summarized below:

-All non-profit organizations that receive financial or any other aid from foreign states, state departments, international and foreign organizations, foreign citizens, stateless persons; and that participate in political activity in Russia would be required to call themselves non-profit organizations functioning as "foreign agents."
-79
+All non-profit organizations that receive financial or any other aid from foreign states, state departments, international and foreign organizations, foreign citizens, stateless persons; and that participate in political activity in Russia would be required to call themselves non-profit organizations functioning as "foreign agents."81